evan-lomas-myob/aws_helpers/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Adds this line to your application's Gemfile:

 ```ruby
 gem 'aws_helpers'